 Which Social Media Networks are Best for Nonprofits?

-Not every social media network will be the right fit for every nonprofit social media strategy but many of them are a good fit for just about any brand.
+Not all social networks will be the right fit for every nonprofit social media strategy but many of them are a good fit for just about any brand.
 Decide which social media networks fit your nonprofit’s brand, your followers interests, and desires, as well as, the social media community where your nonprofit’s cause could flourish.

 - Facebook: Facebook is a staple social media network, especially for businesses such as nonprofits.
 Facebook users mainly use their Facebook account to keep in contact with friends, share links/posts they enjoy or support, share and save photos and videos, and to learn more about other people, brands, and organizations.

 - Twitter: Twitter’s design is built around users sending and reading messages known as tweets, text-based with a 140 character limit that can also incorporate website links, pictures, GIFs, and videos.
 For the most part, people use Twitter to share their personal status or thoughts, share and view news, information, other’s opinions, professional information, trending topics, and more.

 - Instagram: Instagram, owned by Facebook, is a realtime photo, GIF, and video-sharing social network.
 Users can upload photos and videos as well as apply special image/video filters to their posts.
 Instagram users enjoy the platform because of its captivating images and videos and they mainly use it to get an inside look at the lives of their friends, family, and other popular figures.

 - YouTube: YouTube, owned by Google, is a video hosting and discovery platform.
 You might be surprised to know that it also serves as the world’s second largest search engine, which is why you see YouTube results show up in Google search results.
 YouTube videos are used to learn, troubleshoot, view news, laugh at funny content, entertain, and more.